 Receiving early health intervention is an important factor in educational success.
-Under the National Healthstart program children are required to obtain the following health screening: vision, hearing, speech, lead, a physical examination, and dental examination.
+Under the National Head Start program children are required to obtain the following health screening: vision, hearing, speech, lead, a physical examination, and dental examination.

-- Vision, Hearing, blood pressure screening can be done by staff within: 45 days of enrollment.
+- Vision, hearing, blood pressure screening; can be done by staff

 An important component of Brush! is parent education